jennifer88huang/interview-skills/README-en.md

 The browser UI supports a full interactive practice loop:

-1. Fill in the target company, target role, and interview round on the left.
+1. Fill in the target company, target role, and interview round on the left panel.
-2. Enter the JD in the center panel by pasting a link, pasting text, or uploading a PDF, Word, TXT, or Markdown file.
+2. Enter the JD in the center panel by pasting a link, text, or uploading a PDF, Word, TXT, or Markdown file.
-3. Add the resume from the default File tab, or switch to Text and paste resume content manually.
+3. Provide your resume in the center panel.
+You can upload your resume file or paste resume content manually.
-4. Choose a model provider and model in the lower-left AI Engine section.
-Put your API key in the API Key field using the `sk-` placeholder format.
-Without a key, the page uses local simulation; with a key, it calls the selected provider for live questions and follow-ups.
-5. Click Start Mock Interview, answer the current question, then click Generate Follow-up.
-The page will probe based on your answer, let you answer the follow-up, and continue the follow-up loop.
+4. In the lower-left AI Engine section, choose a model provider and model, and paste your API key.
+   When you provide a key, the simulation process goes with live questions and follow-ups.
+If you do not provide API key, the page uses local simulation.
+6. Click **Start Mock Interview** in the lower-left section, answer the question in the **Result** panel in the right.
+Click **Generate Follow-up** or **Next Question** based on your requirement.

-6. The top progress indicator moves through Input Materials, Generate Interview, and Follow-up Practice.
+The top progress indicator moves through Input Materials, Generate Interview, and Follow-up Practice.
 Use the top-right language button to switch between English and Chinese.

 <img src="assets/mock-interview-ui-en.png" alt="Browser Mock Interview UI screenshot" width="100%">